Aston Villa F.C.: Supporters and rivalries

-Statistics
+In 2024, a supporter group named 1897 Group – named after the year that the club first used Villa Park as their home stadium – formed with the stated intention of vocally and visually enhancing the atmosphere for the club's matches at Villa Park.
+Following a subsequent meeting with club officials, 1897 Group were allocated a section of seats in the stadium's Doug Ellis Stand for a Premier League match against A.F.C.
+Bournemouth.
+This launched the group's physical presence at matches.

+1897 Group also help to organise and carry out flag and tifo displays in Villa Park's Holte End stand and also in other sections of the stadium for some Villa home matches.
+Additionally, they have also organised and promoted Villa fan marches where Villa supporters are encouraged by the group to congregate at a designated point in the town or city that Villa are playing in and walk all together to the stadium.

+Records and statistics

-Season 2022-23 is Aston Villa's 109th season in the top tier of English football.
-The only club to have spent longer in the top flight are Everton, with 120 seasons, making Aston Villa versus Everton the most-played fixture in English top-flight football.
-Aston Villa were relegated from the top tier of English football in 2016, having played in every Premier League season since its establishment in 1992–93, but were promoted back in 2018–19.
-They are ninth in the All-time FA Premier League table, and have the fifth highest total of major honours (20) won by an English club.
+The 2024–25 campaign is Aston Villa's 111th season in the top tier of English football.
+The only club to have spent longer in the top flight are Everton, with 122 seasons, making Aston Villa versus Everton the most-played fixture in English top-flight football.
+Aston Villa was relegated from the top tier of English football in 2016, having played in every Premier League season since its establishment in 1992–93, but was promoted back in 2018–19.
+They are ninth in the All-time Premier League table, and have the fifth-highest total of major honours (20) won by an English club.

-Aston Villa currently hold the record number of league goals scored by any team in the English top flight; 128 goals were scored in the 1930–31 season, one more than Arsenal who won the league that season for the very first time, with Villa runners-up.
+Aston Villa currently holds the record number of league goals scored by any team in the English top flight; 128 goals were scored in the 1930–31 season, one more than Arsenal who won the league that season for the first time, with Villa runners-up.
 Villa forward Archie Hunter became the first player to score in every round of the FA Cup in Villa's victorious 1887 campaign.
 Villa's longest unbeaten home run in the FA Cup spanned 13 years and 19 games, from 1888 to 1901.

-Aston Villa are one of five English teams to have won the European Cup.
+Aston Villa are one of six English teams to have won the European Cup.
 They did so on 26 May 1982 in Rotterdam, beating Bayern Munich 1–0 thanks to Peter Withe's goal.

-Club honours
+As of 2024, Aston Villa are only surpassed by Tottenham Hotspur (79), for providing the most England internationals with 77 Villa players debuting for England since 1882.

+Honours

-Aston Villa have won European and domestic league honours.
+Aston Villa have won both European and domestic league honours.
 The club's last English honour was in 1996 when they won the League Cup, and most recently they won the 2001 UEFA Intertoto Cup.